>> Please see our Home page for more 2020 season Information <<

 Greetings Invasive Plant Patrollers!

-We are all working hard to adjust to the new normal vis-a-vis COVID-19, and we greatly appreciate your patience!
+We have been working hard to adapt to the new normal vis-a-vis COVID-19, and we greatly appreciate your patience!
 As announced back in April, LSM will not be conducting any in-person workshops, meetings, etc. in 2020.
 All webinars and technical assistance sessions will be recorded and posted to the LSM website for viewing at a more convenient time.

 Quick links to additional resources

-The IPP handbook is updated with new content throughout the year: IPP Handbook
+IPP Handbook – The IPP handbook is updated with new content throughout the year

 2020 Invasive Plant Patrol Trainings